-Upload copies of official transcripts and evidence of degrees earned of all post-secondary education (including transcript grading keys) via the online application.
+Upload copies of official transcripts and evidence of degrees earned of all post-secondary education (including transcript grading keys).
 Should you be accepted, we will request your official hard copy transcripts at that time.
 Official, certified translations must be provided for any documents not in English.
 Student printed or downloaded copies of transcripts are not acceptable at any time.

 The admission of a student who has not yet completed undergraduate work is contingent upon the filing of a final transcript showing all course work, the degree granted and the date of the degree.